 In order to meet Gillette’s needs from a global perspective, representatives of Diamond and rlc got together to look at manufacturing capabilities.
 Their mutual goal was to greatly streamline the packaging process and ensure that – once development was complete - both companies could immediately manufacture identical packaging.
 From the beginning, the idea was to “Think Global, Act Local”.
 And by joining forces, the alliance solved both of Gillette’s objectives.

 Having re-named the network to Global Packaging Alliance® (GPA) in 1999, the group members began looking for other family-owned companies with a similar philosophy and manufacturing capabilities to match around the globe.
 After Australia-based Colorpak had joined in 2000, the Alliance grew quickly.
 Goncalves (Brazil) followed in 2001.
-Polygrafoformlenie Flexo (Russia) became a member in 2002, Kumar Printers (India) in 2005 and Masterpack (South Africa) in 2008 and Samwon Printing (South Korea) in 2016.
-So far, ZRP Printing & Packaging (China) in 2018.
-So far, PrintPark (Turkey) which joined in 2018, is the youngest group member.
+Polygrafoformlenie Flexo (Russia) became a member in 2002, Kumar Printers (India) in 2005, Masterpack (South Africa) in 2008, Samwon Printing (South Korea) in 2016 and ZRP Printing & Packaging (China) in 2018.
+So far, PrintPark (Turkey) which joined in 2019, is the youngest group member.
 Together these companies guarantee uniform production standards, while supporting international consumer goods manufacturers in their efforts to maintain a consistent worldwide brand image.